CyranoB/readability-python/memory-bank/progress.md

 ### Core Functionality

-1. **Packaging**: The library needs to be packaged for distribution on PyPI.
+1. **Packaging**: [COMPLETED: 4/29/2025] The library has been packaged for distribution on PyPI:
+   * Enhanced metadata in pyproject.toml
+   * Created setup.py for pip installation
+   * Added MANIFEST.in for source distribution
+   * Created publishing script and documentation (PACKAGING.md)

 ### Completed Functionality